matipretz/matipretz/README.md

 ### - [Codebox](http://matipretz.ar/codebox)

-_Codebox is an educational blog aimed at those who are learning web development.
-It is part of the 'Codo a Codo 4.0 - Fullstack with Python' course.
-It is a group project with a team of five people._
+_Codebox was a proposal for the group project involving HTML and CSS development within the framework of the 'Codo a Codo 4.0 - Fullstack with Python' course.
+It is an educational blog aimed at those who are learning web development.
+The project is a group effort with a team of five people.
+Another alternative was chosen, and the proposal was abandoned._

 ### - [FullStack Oeste](http://matipretz.ar/fullstackoeste)

-_FullStack Oeste is a professional website that offers web development services.
-It is part of the 'Codo a Codo 4.0 - Fullstack with Python' course.
-It is a group project with a team of five people._
+_FullStack Oeste is a proposal for the group project involving HTML and CSS development within the framework of the 'Codo a Codo 4.0 - Fullstack with Python' course.
+It is a professional website that offers web development services.
+The project is a group effort with a team of five people.
+Currently in development._